BobbieGoede/SmartBrush/README.md

 Tested on Unity 2018.3.5f1

 ## Installation
-1. This package requires the sciprint runtime version to be set to `.NET 4.x Equivalent`, you can change this setting in `Project Settings > Player > Other Settings > Scripting Runtime Version`.
+1. This package requires the scripting runtime version to be set to `.NET 4.x Equivalent`, you can change this setting in `Project Settings > Player > Other Settings > Scripting Runtime Version`.
 The `.NET 4.x Equivalent` scripting runtime version is the default in Unity 2018.3 and higher.

 2. Clone this repository and use the Package Manager `Window > Package Manager` to add the package.json located in the root of this repository.